Yoga during menstruation

 Our culture is very much “carry on” as usual.
 No matter what.
 We are tired, so we drink coffee and carry on as usual.
-We have a headache, and remedy it with numbing out the pain with a nurofen – and carry on as usual.
-We suffer with heartburn and indigestion and we pop an anti-acid – and carry on as usual.
+We have a headache and remedy it with numbing out the pain with a Nurofen – and carry on as usual.
+We suffer from heartburn and indigestion and we pop an anti-acid – and carry on as usual.

 Some of us are blessed with a pain free easy period.
 And we have energy to pretty much enjoy our moon, or bleed, much like any other day.

 Living according to our inner wisdom we need to take time to check in with ourselves: how do we feel?
 Energetically, emotionally, mentally and physically?
 This is true at any time.
 But during our period it is a wonderful practice to notice what is going on.
 And how we respond to any discomfort – regardless of whether it is feeling irritable, emotional, angry, achy, heavy, sad, nausea, experiencing cramps or headaches.

 For contemplation, introspection and simply being.
 Time to check-in.
 We are seeing a resurrection of Red Tents.
 Red Tents were the traditional practice of women coming together when bleeding.
 Space for women to connect and hold space for each other.
 For others to do the cleaning and cooking while menstruating women simply take time to be.
 Our modern Red Tents work slightly differently but the intention is the same.
 A time to be.

 I go into details on how to honour your cycle (and all phases of your moonthly cycle in the Feminine Cycles and Seasons online course)

 Should you practise yoga when you menstruate?

 The body is focusing on releasing.
 Blood along with some of the inner lining of the uterus and the unfertilised egg is being released.
 The energy is Apana Vayu – the downward force of Prana moving in our being.